contrib/contrib/README.md

 In all of these examples **the commenter helped solve the issue**, so it wasn't a lack of ability or willingness to help that blocked them, it was the requirement of knowing the tools and having the time to set up the project correctly.

-The solution is easy &mdash; everyone needs to agree to use the same programming language, version control, branching model, task runner, testing framework, and style-guide.
-Since that's unlikely to happen, the other option is to provide a common interface for contributors to interact with projects.
+The solution is easy &mdash; everyone needs to agree to use the same programming language, version control, branching model, task runner, and testing framework.
+Since that's unlikely to happen, an alternative is to provide a common interface for contributors to interact with projects.

 This is what **contrib** is meant to be.
 With contrib a contributor can get set up and help out quickly, while also learning a project's specific tasks, version control commands, and other processes as they go.